 Step A — Mixing

-Weigh PTFE, fluoroelastomer, phenolic-epoxy resin, vulcanizing agent, and reinforcing agent.
-Mix uniformly:
+1. Weigh the following materials: PTFE, fluoroelastomer, phenolic-epoxy resin, vulcanizing agent, and reinforcing agent.

 Step B — Molding & Curing